 Rich Fellers and Flexible at the 2015 FEI World Cup Photo © McCool Photography

-by Rob Warren and RMHP Staff
+by Rob Warren

 The 19-year-old Irish Sport Horse, Flexible, just came off a successful 7th place showing for the United States at the FEI World Cup.
 Thanks to a group of veterinarians three years ago, Flexible’s competition future was renewed.